h3nry-d1az/h3nry-d1az.github.io/docs/index.md

 >
 > --- Jude Morgan

+# Can I subscribe?
+Not currently, I'm very inexperienced with RSS Feed, so it's probably going to take a little while if not forever.

+In the meantime, why don't you just sit back, relax, and enjoy one of my posts?
+(I've heard they are quite good.)

 # What a cool aesthetic!
 Thanks!
 It's not mine, though.
 The original theme was [BOOSTRA.386](https://gitlab.com/lramage/mkdocs-bootstrap386), by Lucas Ramage -- which I forked in order to add \\(\LaTeX\\) support, syntax highlighting (which, by the way, is not working, and it's driving me nuts) and other fancy functionalities tailored to my needs.